 The Faculty of Graduate Studies and the Centre for Pedagogical Innovation partner to offer GRST 5P01, The Theory and Practice of University Teaching.
 The credit course explores the theories and practices of teaching in the post-secondary environment.
 Students engage in experiential approaches to course planning, instructional methods, evaluation, and reflective practice and create a teaching dossier to help contextualize their teaching experience at Brock.

 The completion of a GRST course appears on the Brock academic transcript.

 Information on Courses:

 Information on Registration:

-Please register online by Sept.
-25th.
 Register using the same process as you would for any other course.
-Complete the Course Registration/Withdrawal form, obtain approval & signatures from your program, and then submit/deliver the completed and signed form to the Faculty of Graduate Studies who will manually register you.
+Complete the Course Registration/Withdrawal form, obtain approval and signatures from your program, and then submit/deliver the completed and signed form to the Faculty of Graduate Studies, who will manually register you.

 Commences: Tuesday, Sept.
-24th, 1:00 to 4:00 p.m., ST 103 (classes continue every second week; when there is a university closure the class will resume the following week)
+20, 11 a.m. to 2 p.m., ST 103 (classes continue every second week; when there is a university closure, the class will resume the following week)